-To know, understand and apply appropriately the principles, guidance and laws regarding medical ethics and confidentiality Knowledge Assessment Methods GMP Demonstrates knowledge of the principles of medical ethics CbD, mini-CEX 1 Outline and follow the guidance given by the GMC on confidentiality CbD, mini-CEX 1 Define the provisions of the Data Protection Act and Freedom of Information Act CbD, mini-CEX 1 Define the principles of Information Governance CbD, mini-CEX 1 Define the role of the Caldicott Guardian and Information Governance lead within an institution, and outlines the process of attaining Caldicott approval for audit or research CbD, mini-CEX 1, 4 Outline situations where patient consent, while desirable, is not required for disclosure e.g. serious communicable diseases, public interest CbD, mini-CEX 1, 4 Outline the procedures for seeking a patient's consent for disclosure of identifiable information CbD, mini-CEX 1 Recognise the obligations for confidentiality following a patient's death CbD, mini-CEX 1, 4 Recognise the problems posed by disclosure in the public interest, without patient's consent CbD, mini-CEX 1, 4 Recognise the factors influencing ethical decision making, including religion, personal and moral beliefs, cultural practices CbD, mini-CEX 1 Do not resuscitate - defines the standards of practice defined by the GMC when deciding to withhold or withdraw life- prolonging treatment CbD, mini-CEX 1 Recognise the role and legal standing of advance directives CbD, mini-CEX 1 Outline the principles of the Mental Capacity Act CbD, mini-CEX 1 Demonstrate an understanding of adolescents' and young adults' right to confidentiality and the importance of safeguarding CbD, mini-CEX 1 Skills Use and share information with the highest regard for 1, 2, 3 confidentiality, and encourages such behaviour in other members of the team CbD, mini-CEX, MSF ι, Ζ, Ο
+To know, understand and apply appropriately the principles, guidance and laws regarding medical ethics and confidentiality Knowledge Assessment Methods GMP Demonstrates knowledge of the principles of medical ethics CbD 1 Outline and follow the guidance given by the GMC on confidentiality CbD 1 Define the provisions of the Data Protection Act and Freedom of Information Act CbD 1 Define the principles of Information Governance CbD 1 Define the role of the Caldicott Guardian and Information Governance lead within an institution, and outlines the process of attaining Caldicott approval for audit or research CbD 1, 4 Outline situations where patient consent, while desirable, is not required for disclosure e.g. serious communicable diseases, public interest CbD 1, 4 Outline the procedures for seeking a patient's consent for disclosure of identifiable information CbD 1 Recognise the obligations for confidentiality following a patient's death CbD 1, 4 Recognise the problems posed by disclosure in the public interest, without patient's consent CbD 1, 4 Recognise the factors influencing ethical decision making, including religion, personal and moral beliefs, cultural practices CbD 1 Recognise the role and legal standing of advance directives CbD 1 Outline the principles of the Mental Capacity Act CbD 1 Demonstrate an understanding of adolescents' and young adults' right to confidentiality and the importance of safeguarding CbD 1 Skills Use and share information with the highest regard for confidentiality, and encourages such behaviour in other members of the team CbD, MSF 1, 2, 3 Use and promote strategies to ensure confidentiality is maintained e.g. anonymisation CbD 1

-Use and promote strategies to ensure confidentiality is maintained e.g. anonymisation CbD 1 Counsel patients on the need for information distribution within members of the immediate healthcare team CbD, MSF 1, 3 Counsel patients, family, carers and advocates tactfully and effectively when making decisions about resuscitation status, and withholding or withdrawing treatment CbD, mini-CEX 1, 3 Behaviours Encouragement of informed ethical reflection in others ACAT, CbD, MSF 1 Demonstrate willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality ACAT, CbD, mini- CEX, MSF 1 Demonstrate respect for patient's requests for information not to be shared, unless this puts the patient, or others, at risk of harm ACAT, CbD, mini- CEX 1, 4 Demonstrate willingness to share information regarding care with patients as appropriate ACAT, CbD, mini- CEX 1, 3 Demonstrate willingness to seek the opinion of others when making decisions about resuscitation status, and withholding or withdrawing treatment ACAT, CbD, mini- CEX, MSF 1, 3
+Behaviours Demonstrate willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality CbD, MSF 1 Demonstrate respect for patient's requests for information not to be shared, unless this puts the patient, or others, at risk of harm CbD 1, 4 Demonstrate willingness to share information regarding care with patients as appropriate CbD 1, 3